Xanthos-Code/vintel/README.md

 A planned update (version 0.7) is nearing completion and will be released soon; features include:
 - Scan and KOS-check local pilots on clipboard when switching to Vintel now works reliably
-- Intel messages are removed after 20 minutes to conserve memory usage
+- Intel messages are removed after 20 minutes to limit memory usage
 - MapStatisticsThread no longer crashing
 - Threads are shutdown in an orderly manner when exiting Vintel
-- Sound is now played a background thread so the UI is not blocked
+- Sound is now played on a background thread so the UI is not blocked
-- Minor menu changes
-- More debugging statements and try blocks everywhere to minmize crashes and bad bahavior due to network errors
+- More defensive code everywhere to minmize crashes and bad bahavior
 - Notifications can be spoken using text-to-speech on OSX
 - Replaced pygame with pyglet for audio playback as pygame was difficult to install for some users
 - System statistics updating as expected
 - Bug fixes and performance improvements
+- Menu reorganization

 ## Features